 - During the summer, set up a light trap to attract adult moths.

-- Install a sprinkler irrigation system and irrigate the field during the day to expose the larvae to bird predation.
+- Install a sprinkler irrigation system to potato farm and irrigate the field during the day to expose the larvae to bird predation.

 - A day after planting, drench the collar region of the plants with chlorpyrifos 50% + cypermethrin 5% (BASF-ADEXAR) at the rate of 1ml/Lit of water.